canonical/lp-to-jira/README.md

                         Look if the Launchpad Bug has alreaady been imported print the JIRA issue ID if found -s SYNC_PROJECT_BUGS, --sync_project_bugs SYNC_PROJECT_BUGS

                         Adds all bugs from a specified LP Project to specified Jira board if they are not already on the Jira board.
-                        Use --days to narrow down bugs -d DAYS, --days DAYS  Only look for LP Bugs in the past n days --no-lp-tag           Do not add tag to LP Bug
+                        Use --days to narrow down bugs -d DAYS, --days DAYS  Only look for LP Bugs in the past n days -t TAGS, --tag TAGS
+                        Only look for LP Bugs with the specified tag(s).
+To exclude, prepend a '-', e.g. '-unwantedtag' --no-lp-tag           Do not add tag to LP Bug

 Examples: